- Home

 NSCLC and SCLC are treated in different ways.
 There are also treatments to improve breathing.

-Treatment options by type and stage
+Treatment options by type of lung cancer and stage

 Non-small cell lung cancer (NSCLC)

-locally advanced (stage 3) | Can be treated with surgery and chemotherapy or with radiation therapy and chemotherapy.
-Immunotherapy drugs may also be used.
-Treatment will depend on where the cancer is in the lung and the number and location of lymph nodes with cancer.
-In some cases, targeted therapy may be used to slow the spread of the cancer. |
+locally advanced (stage 3) | Can be treated with surgery and chemotherapy, or with radiation therapy and chemotherapy (without surgery).
+Immunotherapy may also be used.
+With some gene mutations, targeted therapy is starting to be used.
+Treatment will depend on where the cancer is in the lung, the number and location of lymph nodes with cancer and whether a surgeon can safely remove all of the visible cancer. |

-advanced (stage 4) | Depending on the symptoms, palliative drug treatment (targeted therapy, immunotherapy or chemotherapy), palliative radiation therapy, SBRT, or a combination of treatments may be used.
-This depends on the cancer cell type and molecular test results. |
+advanced (stage 4) | Depending on the symptoms, palliative drug treatment (targeted therapy, chemotherapy or immunotherapy), palliative radiation therapy, SBRT, or a combination of treatments may be used.
+This depends on the cancer cell type, how much the cancer has spread, the symptoms and the molecular test results. |

 Small cell lung cancer (SCLC)

-limited stage (stage 1–3) | Usually treated with chemotherapy and radiation therapy over the same time period (called chemoradiation).
+limited disease (stages 1–3) | Usually treated with chemotherapy and radiation therapy (called chemoradiation).
 Sometimes, surgery may be used for stage 1 disease. |

-extensive stage (stage 4) | Mainly treated with palliative chemotherapy, with or without immunotherapy.
-Palliative radiation therapy may also be given to the primary cancer in the lung and to other parts of the body where the cancer has spread. |
+extensive disease (stage 4) | Mainly treated with palliative chemotherapy, with or without immunotherapy.
+Palliative radiation therapy may also be given to the primary cancer in the lung and to other parts of the body where the cancer has spread to help control symptoms such as pain. |

 Preparing for treatment

-Preparing for treatment in this way is called “prehabilitation”.
+Preparing for treatment in this way is called prehabilitation.
 It can help you to cope with cancer treatment, recover more quickly and improve your quality of life.

 → READ MORE: Making treatment decisions